adamczyk777/jimp_exercises/tests/lib/gtest-1.8.0/googletest/docs/V1_5_AdvancedGuide.md

 | `$ foo_test --gtest_repeat=1000 --gtest_break_on_failure` | Repeat foo\_test 1000 times, stopping at the first failure.
 This is especially useful when running under a debugger: when the testfails, it will drop into the debugger and you can then inspect variables and stacks. |
 | `$ foo_test --gtest_repeat=1000 --gtest_filter=FooBar` | Repeat the tests whose name matches the filter 1000 times. |

-If your test program contains global set-up/tear-down code registered using `AddGlobalTestEnvironment()`, it will be repeated in each iteration as well, as the flakiness may be in it.
+If your out program contains global set-up/tear-down code registered using `AddGlobalTestEnvironment()`, it will be repeated in each iteration as well, as the flakiness may be in it.
 You can also specify the repeat count by setting the `GTEST_REPEAT` environment variable.